Skip to Main Content

 Example

 Imagine that a defendant committed a crime in January.
-The statute that he is charged with violating was amended in February; the amendment became effective in May.
+The statute that he is charged with violating was amended in June, and that amendment became effective in July.
 The new version makes it easier to get a conviction and carries heavier penalties.
-Importantly, the relevant version of the statute is the one that was in effect when the crime was committed in January--not the tougher version that became effective in May and now appears on Lexis or Westlaw.
+Importantly, the relevant version of the statute is the one that was in effect when the crime was committed in January—not the tougher version that became effective in July and now appears on Lexis or Westlaw.
 The prosecutor and defense attorney would both need to know how to locate the correct (prior) version.